-Simple changes to the way you post social media can make a huge difference for those with a disability.
-Here’s some top tips on how to make your posts accessible.
+Accessible social media means simple changes to the way you post to social media.
+These simple changes can make a huge difference for anyone with a disability.

 Image descriptions (alt text)

 Tweets with images receive 150% more retweets than tweets without images.
 However, those using screen reading software (which can’t describe images automatically) or even users with a slow internet connection may have trouble understanding your post without a description.
 To help, add a description as alt-text (alternative text) which screen readers will then read out.